Quick Facts About A C & S Inc.

 History of ACandS

-ACandS Inc. started as the Armstrong Cork Company.
-Launched in the 1860s, Armstrong originally manufactured cork stoppers for glass containers.
-Over time, Armstrong became a national corporation by acquiring local independent insulation companies.
+ACandS Inc. began as the Armstrong Cork Company, founded in the 1860s.
+Initially, Armstrong produced cork stoppers for glass bottles.
+Over time, the company expanded by acquiring several local independent insulation businesses, becoming a national corporation.

 Recommended Reading